syncfusion-content/maui-docs/MAUI/Circular-Charts/DataLabels.md

 ## Connector line style

-The [ConnectorLineStyle]() is used to customize the appearance of the data label connector line when data labels are placement outside.
+The [ConnectorLineStyle]() is used to customize the appearance of the data label connector line when data labels are placed outside.
 The following [ConnectorLineStyle]() property are used to customize the connector line.

 * [Stroke]() – Gets or sets the stroke color of the connector line
 * [StrokeWidth]() – Gets or sets the stroke thickness of the connector line